Ignition Interlock Devices and DUI Convictions in Miami

 Under state law, drivers convicted of driving under the influence (DUI) will have their driver's license suspended or revoked.
 In order to restore the ability to operate a vehicle legally, a convicted offender may be required to have an ignition interlock device installed.
 The ignition interlock device tests blood alcohol concentration (BAC) with a breath test before the vehicle can be started.

 If are convicted of a DUI offense, the court may choose to order the installation of an ignition interlock device in your vehicle as part of your sentencing.
-This requirement depends largely on whether you have prior DUI convictions on your record.
-For example, if it is your second DUI conviction, you may be required to have an ignition interlock device for at least one year.
-If it is your second DUI conviction but your BAC was 0.20 or higher, you might be required to have the device in place for at least 2 years.
+This requirement depends largely on whether you have prior DUI convictions on your record, a breath test result over .15 or minors in the car at the time of the offense.
+A first DUI conviction with any of those enhancements carries a mandatory six month IID.
+For example, if it is your second DUI conviction, you are required to have an ignition interlock device for at least one year.
+If it is your second DUI conviction but your BAC was 0.15 or higher, you're required to have the device in place for at least 2 years.

 Ignition interlock devices were a key part of a campaign by Mothers Against Drunk Driving, a group dedicated to preventing driving under the influence, stopping underage drinking, and promoting strict and harsh alcohol policies nationwide.
 As a result of their efforts, every state in the country, including Florida, offers the installation of ignition interlock devices as a punishment for DUI.

 Not only is an ignition interlock device extremely invasive for a driver, but it is costly to install and maintain.
 When a driver's BAC surpasses the limit allowed by law, the driver may face additional criminal charges as a result.

 Can an ignition interlock device be installed on my car?

 Not every driver convicted of DUI in Florida will need to install an ignition interlock device, but many who seek a restricted driver's license to get to school or work will need to have one.